|If menus are not working on this page, you may need to click the Compatibility View button

 SOM Curriculum Renewal

 The faculty in Bioethics & Humanities are pleased to be participating in the ongoing School of Medicine Curriculum Renewal process for the MD program.
-During the Visioning Phase, 2011-July 2012, our Chair Wylie Burke chaired the Vision Committee which was tasked with defining the guiding principles for the renewal process.
+During the Visioning Phase, 2011-July 2012, our then Chair Wylie Burke chaired the Vision Committee which was tasked with defining the guiding principles for the renewal process.
 During the Steering Phase (October 2012 - April 2013), B&H faculty served on several committees: Dr. Burke chaired the Governance Committee and served on the Steering Committee, Erika Blacksher served on the Health Equity Committee, and Kelly Edwards chaired and Denise Dudzinski was a member of the Ethics and Professionalism Committee.
 During the current Design phase, Dr. Burke continues to Chair the Governance Committee and serve on the Steering Committee and Kelly Edwards serves on the newly formed Integrated Themes Committee.
+Denise Dudzinski now co-directs the Ethics and Professionalism curriculum design.

 Terms and Conditions of Use